 Facebook plans to build Libra upon a blockchain platform that it wants to call the Libra Network.
 A blockchain is a system that’s composed of a series of servers that validate and record every transaction that is made on the network.
 Common cryptocurrency networks allow any server to connect to the chain, but the Libra Network is a bit different because it is a permissioned blockchain which means that only allowed servers can join the chain.

-In its announcement, Facebook stressed that that they want Libra to run faster than other cryptocurrencies to make it a practical instrument for everyday use like buying an item online.
+In its announcement, Facebook stressed that they want Libra to run faster than other cryptocurrencies to make it a practical instrument for everyday use like buying an item online.

 Here are the most important facts you need to know about Facebook’s Libra Cryptocurrency: